-To avoid paying future annual fees, please submit a written request for termination of your enrollment under the general permit in a separate letter, if your facility connects to a sewer system in the future and the permit is no longer needed.
+To avoid paying future annual fees, please submit a written request for termination of your enrollment under the general permit in a separate letter if your facility is connected to a sewer and the permit is no longer needed.
 Be aware that the annual fee covers the fiscal year billing period beginning July 1 and ending June 30, the following year.
 You will pay the full annual fee if your request for termination is made after the beginning of the new fiscal year beginning July 1.

-If you have any additional questions, please contact the Project Manager, Mr. David Koo at (213) 620-6155 or the Section Chief, Dr. Rebecca Chou at (213) 576-6618.
+If you have any additional questions, please contact the Project Manager, Mr. David Koo at (213) 620-6155 (dkoo@waterboards.ca.gov) or the Unit Chief, Dr. Eric Wu at (213) 576-6683 (ewu@waterboards.ca.gov).